 Think you can do it?

-Below are some menu suggestions that I have applied for my own vegan diet when I was a newbie like you.
+Below are some menu suggestions that I have applied for my own vegan diet when I was a newbie and beginner like you.

 They are very easy to prepare and as appetizing as your regular meat dishes that you’ll soon get the hang of it.